MhKh78/micoroservice-blog-mhkh/README.md

 # micoroservice-blog-mhkh

 A Test Microservice Based App
 Creating Blog And Comments And Handling Moderations Too Also Testing Event Sycning

+using kind kubernetes ip => http://172.18.0.2/